 - FIRES ROUNDS AT A VELOCITY OF 90 FPS -- Fire rounds at a velocity of 90 feet per...

 3 Reasons to Buy the Rival Takedown

 Here’s my personal take on the Nerf Rival Takedown.

 1. Great Looks

-The combination of the Takedown being a shotgun style blaster AND the fact that it has the cool Rival theme colors, makes this a fantastic looking blaster.
+The combination of the Takedown being a shotgun-style blaster AND the fact that it has the cool Rival theme colors, makes this a great-looking blaster.

 I’ll be the first to admit that I like most blasters in the Rival series, but the Takedown has a bit of a retro-style look that I personally really appreciate.

 It stands out in the big crowd of small Nerf guns, and for that reason alone, the Rival Takedown deserves props.